-The following examples will help you self-assess your entity's requirement to lodge an RTP schedule.
+The following examples will help you self-assess your entity's requirement to lodge an reportable tax position (RTP) schedule.

-Example - Self-assessment
+Example: self-assessment

 Economic Group A is a public group with an aggregated total income of \$270 million and comprises companies B, C, D, Trust E and Partnership F. The total income in the tax returns of group members is: